JShim-CS/ompdart-DRS-extension/README.md

-# Private repo
+# Temp repo
-This repo is a backup for extending https://github.com/lmarzen/ompdart
+This repo is a temporary repo for extending https://github.com/lmarzen/ompdart Below are ReadMe from OMPDART
+To use DRS, pleas refer to the README in the main branch

 # OMPDart
 OMPDart - OpenMP Data Reduction Tool